Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Here are situations where people accidentally harm their case early:

-• DWI arrests: roadside admissions + testing choices can shape the entire case
+• DWI arrests: roadside admissions and testing choices can shape the entire case

 • Drug crimes: attempting to explain can affect your case outcome